rc-dining-bot/telegram-bot/README.md

 # telegram-bot
-Telegram bot server for RC Dining Bot to replace @rc_meal_bot which became dysfunctional after change of data format in end of 2019.
+Telegram bot server for RC Dining Bot to replace @rcmealbot which became dysfunctional after change of data format in end of 2019.

 It now comes with a Graphic User Interface design.